 The people interviewed in the Big Thaw believe the media industry has crossed a critical threshold and is moving out of the current stage of dissonance.
 Some predict that a major industry restructuring will settle out in the next two years.
 The financial crisis accelerated this shift and has caused so many newspapers and magazines to close in 2008-09.
 “While people in media were starting to realize this,” NYU adjunct professor Clay Shirky noted, “they were suddenly robbed of the four to five years they thought they had to respond.”
 Andrew Golis, deputy publisher of Talking Points Memo (TMC member) noted a key casualty: “I think many of the best publications haven’t been ready for the transition and so the sharpest minds have lost prominence in the debate as a result.”

+Old Paradigm of Journalism

+The bulk of this report’s analysis focuses on emerging realities and future possibilities.
+However, for context, it is useful to summarize a few key points about journalism’s old paradigm and why adaptation has been so difficult.